ElementsProject/lightning/doc/PLUGINS.md

 the `htlc_accepted` hook.
-The keys in the `features` object are `node` for features that should be announced via the `node_announcement` to all nodes in the network, `init` for features that should be announced to direct peers during the connection setup, and `invoice` for features that should be announced to a potential sender of a payment in the invoice.
+The keys in the `features` object are `node` for features that should be announced via the `node_announcement` to all nodes in the network, `init` for features that should be announced to direct peers during the connection setup, `channel` for features which should apply to `channel_announcement`, and `invoice` for features that should be announced to a potential sender of a payment in the invoice.
 The low range of featurebits is reserved for standardize features, so please pick random, high position bits for experiments.
 If you'd like to standardize your extension